kijin/beaver/README.md

 If you find yourself in this rare situation and you need to do less-than matches on `age`, call `find_by_age__lt()` instead.
 (Notice the extra underscore that helps disambiguate your query.)

+Searching may be slow if the columns you're using for searching and sorting are not indexed.
+Also, `_endswith` and `_contains` are always slow, so avoid these if you care about performance.

 Case sensitivity of string comparisons depends on the type of database and other settings.

 ### Custom Searching